 Learn the advanced hunting query language

 Advanced hunting is based on the Kusto query language.
-You can use Kusto syntax and operators to construct queries that locate information in the schema specifically structured for advanced hunting.
+You can use Kusto operators and statements to construct queries that locate information in a specialized schema.
 To understand these concepts better, run your first query.

 Try your first query

 In Microsoft 365 security center, go to Hunting to run your first query.
 Use the following example:

 // Finds PowerShell execution events that could involve a download union DeviceProcessEvents, DeviceNetworkEvents | where Timestamp > ago(7d) // Pivoting on PowerShell processes | where FileName in~ ("powershell.exe", "powershell_ise.exe") // Suspicious commands | where ProcessCommandLine has_any("WebClient", "DownloadFile", "DownloadData", "DownloadString", "WebRequest", "Shellcode", "http", "https") | project Timestamp, DeviceName, InitiatingProcessFileName, InitiatingProcessCommandLine, FileName, ProcessCommandLine, RemoteIP, RemoteUrl, RemotePort, RemoteIPType | top 100 by Timestamp

 Describe the query and specify the tables to search